mwotton/hstemplate/README.md

   - https://hackage.haskell.org/package/wai-middleware-auth looks reasonable?
 TODO

+- should deployment be gated on passing tests in github? if so, perhaps we want to deploy from github at the end of a push.
 - migration testing
   - possibility for multi-prod system
 	- stash databases as docker images: name schema project-YYYY-MM-DD